 Howard Mansfield sifts through the commonplace and the forgotten to discover stories that tell us about ourselves and our place in the world.
 He writes about history, architecture, and preservation.

-Mansfield is the author of seven books, including In the Memory House, The Bones of the Earth, and most recently, Dwelling in Possibility: Searching for the Soul of Shelter which The Boston Globe called “a wholly original meditation … that’s part observation of the contemporary built environment, part cultural history, part philosophical account, and at times something like a Whitmanian poetic survey.”
+Mansfield is the author of nine books, including In the Memory House, The Bones of the Earth, and most recently, Dwelling in Possibility: Searching for the Soul of Shelter which The Boston Globe called “a wholly original meditation … that’s part observation of the contemporary built environment, part cultural history, part philosophical account, and at times something like a Whitmanian poetic survey.”

 He lives in New Hampshire with his wife, the writer Sy Montgomery.